xomnrt/xomnrt/README.md

 - 👋 Hi, I’m @xomnrt.
-My name is Ekaterina and I'm new to data analysis.
+My name is Ekaterina and I'd like to become the coolest front-end developer.
 - 👀 I’m interested in learning languages (both natural and programming)
-- 🌱 I’m currently learning how to code using python
+- 🌱 I’m currently learning HTML, CSS & JavaScript.
 - 📫 You can contact me via telegram t.me/xomnrt or email xomnrt1@ya.ru

 <!---